Cross Icon

 Who is a Beneficial Owner?

-• Individuals that own or control at least 25% of a company’s ownership interest -or- have substantial control over its operations.
+• Individuals that own or control at least 25% of a company’s ownership interest and individuals that have substantial control over a company’s operations (such as Directors, Presidents, CEOs, Vice-Presidents, and other officer positions).

 Who is a Company Applicant?